grrbm/imageStoring/README.md

     1) Run "bash initContainers.sh"

-This will run kill existing containers and clean
+This will run kill existing containers and clean.
 Then it will build the project and run it

 I had to use docker-compose.
 It is pretty much impossible to